lpan/lpan.github.io/_posts/2020-06-26-next-big-thing.md

 However, comparing to the me before University, I found that I have become passive, occupied with things that are not initiated by me.
-I felt that I was pushed to follow a train tracks laid by others, for example, chasing prestigious internships, getting a full-time job offer with the highest possible compensation package.
+I felt that I was pushed to follow train tracks laid by others.
+For example, chasing prestigious internships and getting a full-time job offer with the highest possible compensation package.

 I don't regret chasing these prestigious internships———forcing myself to read